 When buying a kitten you should make sure you view it with its mother and in the environment in which it was bred, this will help tell you if it has been well socialised.
 You should also ask to see proof of its vaccinations and any veterinary records.

 The RSPCA has designed The Kitten Checklist, which gives pet buyers information on what they should know before making the decision to buy a new kitten.

 What rules will breeders and commercial pet sellers have to comply with?

-Following 1 October, commercial pet sellers will not be allowed to sell pets under the age of 8 weeks.
-All licensed pet sellers and breeders advertising pets for sale will be required to share their license number and name the authority that issued it.
+Commercial pet sellers can no longer sell pets under the age of 8 weeks.
+All licensed pet sellers and breeders advertising pets for sale will be required to share their license number and the name of the authority that issued it.

 They’ll also have to share the animals’ age, country of residence and country of origin and display a picture of true likeness of the pet.
-Sales will have to be completed in person at the premises where the dog has been kept thus banning online sales altogether.
+Sales will have to be completed in person at the premises where the dog has been kept.

-Puppies will have to be shown in the presence of their mothers and online purchases would be a breach of the regulations.
+Puppies and kittens will have to be shown in the presence of their mothers.